 - Locate the section in your router that deals with port forwarding.

-- Put the IP address of your computer in the proper box in your router.
+- Put the IP address of your media server in the proper box in your router.

 - It is now time to type the TCP and UDP ports that you are forwarding for Windows Media Server in the correct boxes in your router.